 The men were given a prescription form of Sulbutiamine ‘Enerion’ for 30-days.
 16 of the men showed significant improvement based on the international index of erectile function (IIEF).

 3 of 6 men with arterial disorders in their penis showed that Sulbutiamine corrected the problem.
 The study concluded that erectile dysfunction can be effectively treated with Sulbutiamine.[x]

 Recommended Sulbutiamine dosage is 400 mg to 1,000 mg per day.
 Higher doses should be split with one dose in the morning, and the other early afternoon.

-If you’re just starting out with Sulbutiamine, we suggest starting with a low dose and see how your body reacts.
+If you’re just starting out with Sulbutiamine, I suggest starting with a low dose and see how your body reacts.

 Tolerance can be a problem with Sulbutiamine.
 So when taking it for extended periods, you may find it beneficial to cycle on and off the supplement.
 For example, take Sulbutiamine for 5 days, and take 2 days off before your next dose.

 Sulbutiamine powder tastes nasty.
 So you’d be advised to take it in capsule form.
 You can save on the cost of Sulbutiamine by making your own capsules.

 And Sulbutiamine is fat-soluble so take it with a tablespoon of extra virgin, cold-pressed coconut or olive oil for better absorption.